-The classic shag is a low-maintenance, messy chic hairstyle that can shave years off your look.
-Unlike blunt cuts, this hairstyle has wispy ends that soften facial features and smooth out fine lines and wrinkles.
-The stylist uses a razor to chop in chunky, textured layers, injecting effortless volume to fine or thin hair.
+The classic shag is a low-maintenance, messy-chic style that can take years off your look.
+Unlike blunt cuts, it features wispy ends that soften facial features and help smooth out fine lines.
+Stylists often use a razor to create chunky, textured layers, which is perfect for adding volume to fine or thinning hair.

 No curling iron?
-You can use a blow-dryer and a round brush, or even a flat iron in a pinch.
+Try a round brush and blow-dryer, or even a flat iron in a pinch.

 Curls weighing you down?
 Consider lightening your load by lopping off a few inches.
 Short, curly hair is not only cute, but it's also freeing — you stay cool when temperatures fluctuate, use less product, and cut way down on styling time.
 It's an easy-breezy, low-maintenance hairstyle that will keep you light on your feet and add a spring to your step.